fishsaidno/push/README.md

   SENDER_ID: 12341234
 });
 ```
 *This is due to changes in the cordova plugin itself*
+**Note:** with recent version of FCM, configuring SENDER_ID is not required.
+Instead you use the `google-services.json` file.
+Check the [Firebase Docs](docs/FIREBASE.md) for more.

 ### Server